maximilien/musings/blogs/ai/5/draft.md

 The other thing nobody talks about is the community.
 I've never felt like hackathons were a competition.
 People are genuinely excited to see what others are building.
 I love seeing familiar faces show up at different events now.
 You build friendships at these things that last way beyond the day.

-> **What are your views on encouraging diversity in hackathons, and how have diverse teams changed them?**
+**Q: What are your views on encouraging diversity in hackathons, and how have diverse teams changed them?**

 AI coding agents are changing who shows up.
 It used to be that you needed years of experience just to keep up.
 Now all you need is a moment and the willingness to try and fail.